-This is such a gloomy passage and it may seem like one you’d prefer to skip but it’s a passage that covers one of the central themes to Jesus’s ministry – making God your foundation.
+This is such a gloomy passage, and it may seem like one you’d prefer to skip, but it’s a passage that covers one of the central themes of Jesus’s ministry and making God your foundation.
 While the parable of the wise and foolish builder may be more visually friendly, the prediction about the fall of the temple reminds children that no matter how huge and real and solid something is, God is always bigger.
-In a world where the unthinkable happens, where violence seems to win, where nature destroys and empires fall this passage offers comfort.
+In a world where the unthinkable happens, where violence seems to win, where nature destroys and empires fall, this passage offers comfort.

 Jesus and his followers left the temple.
 As they walked away, one of his friends looked back and stopped Jesus to ask him about it.